avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 To be considered a permissionless network, or Avalanche Layer 1:

 - This `Owner` key must no longer have the ability to modify the validator set.
-- New transaction types must support modification of an L1's validator set via Warp messages.
+- New transaction types must support modification of the validator set via Warp messages.

 The following new transaction types are introduced on the P-Chain to support this functionality: